-A left posterior fascicular block (LPFB) also known as a left posterior hemiblock (LPHB) occurs on the ECG when the posterior fascicle of the left bundle branch is no longer able to conduct action potentials.
-This is much less common than a left anterior fascicular block since the posterior fascicle is much more sparsely distributed, so a large amount of myocardial tissue must be damaged to block the posterior fascicle.
+A left posterior fascicular block ― also known as a left posterior hemiblock, LPHB ― occurs on the ECG when the posterior fascicle of the left bundle branch is no longer able to conduct action potentials.
+This is much less common than a left anterior fascicular block, or LAFB, as the posterior fascicle is much more sparsely distributed; thus, a large amount of myocardial tissue must be damaged to block the posterior fascicle.

-The criteria to diagnose a LPFB on a 12-lead ECG is as follows:
+The criteria to diagnose a LPFB on a 12-lead ECG include the following:

-Note: The above pattern can appears similar to the S1Q3T3 pattern sometimes present in a patient with a pulmonary embolus.
+Note: The above pattern can appear similar to the S1Q3T3 pattern sometimes present in patients with a pulmonary embolus.

 A LPFB can occur in the setting of a bifascicular block as well.